jahwanoh/yolov11-multi-object/README.md

-# YOLOv11 Multi-Object Detection Pipeline
+# YOLOv11 Multi-Object Detection Pipeline (🚧 in progress)

 Welcome to the **YOLOv11 Multi-Object** repository!
 This project provides a hands-on, end-to-end pipeline for object detection and tracking using the latest YOLOv11 framework, with a focus on practical machine learning lifecycle management.
 The repository is designed for experimentation, annotation, training, and visualization, leveraging modern tools such as Docker, Weights & Biases, and PyTorch.